 — Patricio Abinales & Donna Amoroso, State and Society in the Philippines(2005)

-With the colonial rule came the Roman Catholic religion, which resulted in the persecution of the native priestesses.
+With colonial rule came the Roman Catholic religion, which resulted in the persecution of the native priestesses.

-The babaylan were punished and their idols confiscated and burned to wipe out their pagan practices.
+The babaylan were punished and their idols were confiscated and burned to wipe out their pagan practices.
 Nevertheless, vestiges of the native religion persisted and its followers troubled the ecclesiastical and civil authorities.